What is zero order reaction?

-In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product.
-Therefore the concentration of reactant decrease and reactant increase.
-When this decrease or increase concentration expressed per unit time, we find the rate laws in kinetics.
+In kinetics, the rate of a chemical reaction generally expressed in terms of reactant and product atoms in the molecules.
+Therefore, the concentration of reactant decrease and reactant increase.
+When these decrease or increase concentration expressed per unit time, we find the rate laws in chemical kinetics.

 A → Product

 Rate of reaction = − d[A]/dt = k [A]n

 Some surface reactions the rate has been found to be independent of concentration.
 These reactions are known as the zero order kinetics reaction.

 Let us take a chemical reaction with the initial concentration of reactant = a and product = 0.
 After time t concentration of reactant = (a − x) and product = x.
 Therefore, concentration decrease after t time = x.